rustyeddy/rustyeddy.com/content/software/use-cases-to-tasks.md

 ---

-1. Water pump is not active when moisture level is below threshold
+1. Verify the water pump is not active when moisture level is below threshold

-2. Water pump activates when moisture crosses the dry threshold
+2. Verify water pump activates when moisture crosses the dry threshold

-3. Water pump de-activate when moisture crosses the damp threshold
+3. Verify Water pump de-activate when moisture crosses the damp threshold

+4. Verify periodic

 ---